xtracdev/xavi/README.md

 (export HTTP_PROXY=http://<proxy host>:<proxy port>, export HTTPS_PROXY=http://<proxy host>:<proxy port>
 placed on separate lines).
 3. Restart the VM.
 You can use the Virtual Box client to do this.
+4. You will also need to edit the Dockerfiles mentioned below to uncomment out the proxy ENV lines, and add your proxy server IP address and port.

 The tests are written assuming the following port configuration: